IntelligenceModding/Advanced-Peripherals-Documentation/docs/items/pocket_computer.md

 * [Colony Integrator](https://docs.srendi.de/peripherals/colony_integrator/)

 !!! info events
-    The upgrade comes wihout any events.
+    The pocke.
 You can't use events like the chat event for the Chat Box upgrade.

 !!! hint recipes